jalaleddinemaoukil/jalaleddinemaoukil/README.md

 I'm a Cloud & Full-Stack Developer with an entrepreneurial mindset.
 Over 3 years, I have combined technical expertise with business acumen-delivering solutions that don't just work beautifully but actually drive revenue and growth.
-From freelance web design businesses to enterprise cloud architectures.
-I build systems that scale technically and commercially.

 Current ventures:

 Running a freelance design & development business, delivering conversion-optimized websites.
 Architecting cloud-native solutions on Azure for real-world IoT applications, Mentoring teams on modern web development and best practices.